100 Overlook Center, 2nd floor, Princeton, New Jersey, 08540, USA

 When it comes to the UAE, people often mention free zones like IFZA and DSOA.
 This is the easiest way to enter the UAE market, but keep in mind that a company can only provide services within the free zone.
 So, your decision should be based on a clearly defined business plan.

 It's mandatory to obtain professional insurance, directors & officers insurance, commercial crime/hot wallet insurance, and other insurance required by VARA.
+Starting in 2025, VARA also enforces a mandatory Technology & Information Rulebook, which includes independent technology audits and cybersecurity assessments.

 The VARA licensing process includes several steps: